pikaia79/baud/README.md

-# containerdb
+# baudstorage

-ContainerDB is a container-native distributed database system with reliability, scalability, and flexibility.
+BaudStorage is a distributed data storage system with reliability, scalability, and flexibility.

 ## Data Model